mindee/mindee-api-ruby/docs/resume_v1.md

 * `role` (String): The position or job title held by the candidate.
 * `start_month` (String): The month when the professional experience began.
 * `start_year` (String): The year when the professional experience began.
 Fields which are specific to this product; they are not used in any other product.

+### Professional Experiences Field
+The list of the candidate's professional experiences.

+A `ResumeV1ProfessionalExperience` implements the following attributes:

+* `contract_type` (String): The type of contract for the professional experience.

+#### Possible values include:
+ - Full-Time
+ - Part-Time
+ - Internship
+ - Freelance

+* `department` (String): The specific department or division within the company.
+* `description` (String): The description of the professional experience as written in the document.
+* `employer` (String): The name of the company or organization.
+* `end_month` (String): The month when the professional experience ended.
+* `end_year` (String): The year when the professional experience ended.
+* `role` (String): The position or job title held by the candidate.
+* `start_month` (String): The month when the professional experience began.
+* `start_year` (String): The year when the professional experience began.
+Fields which are specific to this product; they are not used in any other product.

+### Social Networks Field
+The list of social network profiles of the candidate.

+A `ResumeV1SocialNetworksUrl` implements the following attributes:

+* `name` (String): The name of the social network.
+* `url` (String): The URL of the social network.
+Fields which are specific to this product; they are not used in any other product.

 ### Social Networks Field